Banner: Knocknarea at Sunset.

 A Sacred landscape

-The monuments within the Boyne valley are all interconnected, and many passage-graves point to other monuments.
+The monuments within the Boyne valley are all interconnected, and many of the passage-graves point to other monuments.
 For example, standing on Site B, the unopened mound within a henge below Newgrange, a viewer can watch the midsummer sunsets and the midwinter lunar standstills setting between Sites K and L and Newgrange.
 The large timber circle built later at the end of the neolithic may have been used in the same way to view lunar settings.

 New discoveries in the Boyne Valley.